Designed by npsBench

 This is our inaugural industry benchmark release.
 Leaders have asked a simple question: what does a good NPS look like in my category?
 With npsBench, we decided to answer it at scale.
-Below you will find the first global baseline of Net Promoter Score by industry, built from a very large corpus of public signals and normalized with a single, transparent methodology.
+Below you will find the first baseline of Net Promoter Score by industry for Canada and the United States, built from a very large corpus of public signals and normalized with a single, transparent methodology.

 Use these as reference points.
 They are not a replacement for your own relationship or transactional NPS.
-They give you context so your goals and trends make sense.
+They give you country-specific context for Canada and the USA so your goals and trends make sense across markets.

 And the winners are...